-I tried to look at it from the angle of the generic framework we developed this January, when we released our Cloud Security Considerations Whitepaper.
+I tried to look at it from the angle of the generic framework we developed this January, when we released our.
 I used the content of the paper fairly often in the past few months and it resonates very well because of its simplicity but still completeness of the considerations raised.
 Basically we talk of five areas of consideration:

 - Compliance and Risk Management: Compliance requirements can be fulfilled by a skilled internal team and a certain level of process transparency by the cloud provider(s).

 - Identity and Access Management: Any digital identity system for the cloud has to be interoperable across different organizations and cloud providers and based on strong processes.

 - Service Integrity: The provider should follow a clear, defined, and provable process to integrate security and privacy in the service from the beginning and for the whole lifecycle and The service delivery capabilities of the provider and the security management and auditing needs of the customer must be aligned.

 - End Point Integrity: It is very important to include the end point in any security consideration for cloud-based services.

 - Information Protection: Implemented Data Classification helps to decide which data is ready for the cloud, under which circumstances, and with which controls.

 As Scott was not addressing a general audience but the government, he took a different angle and was talking about the key responsibilities of the Cloud providers, the government and where there are shared responsibilities.
 Let me take some quotes from Scottâ€™s note and frame them in the model above.